Last Updated: November 11, 2021

 And yes, it’s true: on a surface level, USA auto loans are doing great.

-Delinquency rates have been going down, remaining below 5% since 2010.
+Delinquency rates have remained below 5% since 2010.

 (Source: Center for Microeconomic Data)